I am an Assistant Professor of Finance at the University of Mississippi.

+I earned my PhD in Finance from Drexel University.
 My research examines the intersection of government and empirical corporate finance, specifically in the areas of innovation, labor, and corporate governance.
-I teach Stata, SAS, and programming essentials to doctoral students, as well as introductory finance topics to undergrads.

 I received the Southern Finance Association Outstanding Doctoral Student Paper Award (2024), as well as the John J. Clark Award for Outstanding Research in Economics (2024).